Why Is My Dump Cake Still Powdery?

 Stirring the Top Layer Correctly

-While the main idea of a dump cake is to leave the top layer mostly undisturbed, it’s still essential to stir it just a little.
+While the main idea of a dump cake is to leave the top layer primarily undisturbed, it’s still essential to stir it just a little.
 Before baking, gently mix the top layer of cake mix with the fruit or butter to help ensure even distribution.
 This will encourage proper hydration of the cake mix and reduce the chances of a dry, powdery finish.

 Importance of Liquid Ingredients